piqueserver/piqueserver/doc/config-options.rst

 ++++++++++++++++

 If ``true``, attempt to detect if users are speedhacking.
-This is not 100% accurate, so it might be a good idea to disable it for serviers where the users are trusted.
+This is not 100% accurate, so it might be a good idea to disable it for servers where the users are trusted.

 rubberband_distance